Tricycle-Cards/.github/profile/readme.md

 "Rooted in science, our cards engage children in reading, laying the foundation for early literacy.

-We foster the early development of the child, starting with reading, through a set of fun and science-backed cards. 🌱
+We foster the early development of the child, starting with reading, through a set of fun and science-backed cards. 🌱 The Montessori Materials are designed to be self-teaching and self-correcting.
+It is almost as if they call out to you to use them in the appropriate way, use them in the way that teaches the intended lesson.
+The materials are the teacher in the classroom, not the adult.

+->  figure d'ouverure de la bouche quand le son est fait would be amazing

+quote directly dfrom Montessori
+The Montessori Materials are designed to be beautiful and appealing to young children.

 ### 🔬  The science behind our product
 [one liner here]